application-research/delta/docs/make-e2e-deal.md

     - run the SP miner selection cli tool `./delta sp selection --size-in-bytes=34359738368`.
 Get the `address` field from the response.
     - run the SP miner selection api `curl --location --request GET 'https://simple-sp-selection.onrender.com/api/providers?size_bytes=34359738368'`, get the `address` field from the response.
     - check out `https://data.storage.market/api/providers` to get a list of miners.
-- The connection mode to use to make the deal.
-This is either `e2e` or `import`.
+- The `connection_mode` to use to make the deal.
+The default value for an import deal is `e2e`.
   - `e2e` mode (online deal) is used to make deals with miners that support the `e2e` connection mode.
   - `import` mode (offline) is used to make deals with miners that support the `import` connection mode.

 Here's the complete structure of the `metadata` request.
 ```